trypsynth/codestats/README.md

 # Codestats

 A small CLI tool that summarizes codebases at blazing speed.
+Highlights include:

+- Counts files, lines, and bytes by language
+- Can respect .gitignore and .ignore files
+- Can follow symlinks
+- Can analyze hidden files
+- Optionally displays per-file details
-It counts files, lines, and bytes by language; respects .gitignore and .ignore files; can follow symlinks; optionally displays per-file details; and outputs in customizable human-readable or machine-friendly formats.
+- Outputs in customizable human-readable or machine-friendly formats.

 ## Installation